d-draper/Melon/README.md

     - [ ] Divide images without blend_modes import (or remove divide function)
     - [ ] Remove all JamDict dependecy from JpVerb
 - [ ] Redesign UI to be more intuitive and less ugly
+    - [ ] A "start" screen, with an Open dialog
+    - [ ] A carousel of thumbnails of all the cards that have been loaded
+    - [ ] Progress bars for cards being loaded in (especially movie clips)
 - [ ] Allow user to choose Hiragana or Katakana only for Furigana
 - [ ] Allow APKG ecxport
-- [ ] Upload Melon Anki Template repo
+- [ ] Create a repo for the Melon Anki template

 ## License
 [AGPL 3.0](https://choosealicense.com/licenses/agpl-3.0/)